rohan-repos/comit-exercises/README.md

 # comit-exercises

 Name:Rohan Nagendra
-This is for the comit course
+The exercises for the comit course